About Your Hepatic Embolization

 Share

-This information will help you get ready for your hepatic embolization procedure at Memorial Sloan Kettering (MSK).
+This information will help you get ready for your hepatic embolization (heh-PA-tik EM-boh-lih-ZAY-shun) procedure at MSK.

 A hepatic embolization stops the blood flow to liver tumors.
 The hepatic artery is the main source of blood for most liver tumors.
-During your hepatic embolization, your doctor will thread a small catheter (thin flexible tube) in your hepatic artery.
-Then, they will inject tiny particles in the catheter.
-These particles will block the blood flow to the tumor, which will kill it.
+During your procedure, your doctor will thread a small catheter (thin, flexible tube) into your hepatic artery.
+Then, they will inject (put) tiny particles through the catheter into your hepatic artery.
+These particles will block the blood flow to the tumors, which will kill them.

-Your hepatic embolization will be done by an interventional radiologist.
-An interventional radiologist is a doctor who specializes in image-guided procedures.
+Your hepatic embolization will be done by an interventional radiologist (also called an IR doctor).
+This is a doctor who has special training in doing image-guided procedures.

 Ask about your medicines